hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 ### [O] Some past scraping ideas

 Please find some past scraping ideas from this [blog post](https://dnnsociety.org/2018/03/10/some-scraping-targets-and-ideas/).
 Please note that not all the ideas can be easily tackled.
-You may need the knwoledge from next week or knowledge byond this course.
+You may need the knowledge from next week or knowledge beyond this course.
 Feel free to raise questions in the issue tracker so that we can help you for troubleshooting.
-More importanty, we can help you evaluate the difficulty before you get started.
+More importantly, we can help you evaluate the difficulty before you get started.
 There may be several categories:

 1. Use week 5 to solve it
 2. Use week 5+6 to solve it